Clients

 PROJECTS AND ENGAGEMENTS

 At No Margin, No Mission, we’ve been fortunate to work with organizations and leaders all over the country.
-Our clients include nonprofits, foundations, and government agencies that range in size, strength, and longevity.
+Our client partners include nonprofits, foundations, and government agencies that range in size, strength, and longevity.
 As different as these organizations are from one another, they possess many similarities, not the least of which are entrepreneurial spirit, innovative practices, and a belief in the importance of margin to generate financial return and mission impact.

 We encourage you to learn more about some of our clients by checking out their brief stories below.
 Please visit us frequently to see the latest additions to our client roster, and feel free to contact us at info@NoMarginNoMission.org if you have questions or would like more information about them.

-OUR CLIENTS AT-A-GLANCE
+OUR CLIENT PARTNERS AT-A-GLANCE

 - Allegany Franciscan Ministries (Miami, Palm Harbor, West Palm Beach, FL)